jimz011/homekit-infused/docs/installation.md

   - Weather Card
   - Auto Entities
   - Air Visual Card (Requires Air Visual account and a sensor, it is free!)
-  - Waze Travel Card
-  - Lovelace More Info Card (required)
+  - Lovelace More Info Card

 Optional Plugins:
   - Upcoming Media Card (Plex, Sonarr and/or Radarr required)